ElementTech/slaking/README.md

 - Slack token is stored in Kubernetes Secret
 - Consider using external secret management (HashiCorp Vault, AWS Secrets Manager, etc.)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ---